Skip to Main Content

 All professional degree students who are US citizens or permanent residents must file the Free Application for Federal Student Aid (FAFSA) to be considered for student loans and work-study.
 A separate application must be filed for each academic year.
 Applicants may obtain a FAFSA online at studentaid.gov.
 The report should be sent to Duke University code 002920.
 Professional degree applicants must also complete the financial aid section of the Application for Admission.

-Scholarships and assistantships are granted from school funds, which are in limited supply.
+Scholarships and assistantships are awarded based on a combination of demonstrated outstanding academic ability, perspectives, and experiences, and demonstrated professional promise as seen on the application for admission.
+Scholarships are obtained from foundation grants, private industry, individual donors and school funds, all of which are in limited supply.
 Consequently, only highly qualified students can expect to receive awards.
-Scholarships and assistantships are awarded based on a combination of demonstrated outstanding academic ability, perspectives, and experiences, and demonstrated professional promise as seen on the application for admission.

 Research assistantships are obtained primarily from grant and contract funds awarded to various faculty in the school.
 University-funded assistantships may be available for students who have sufficient experience to contribute to one or more ongoing research or academic programs.
 Research assistantships awarded at the university level are extremely limited, typically awarded only to doctoral students and therefore, should not be relied upon by MEM and MF students as a source of financial support.
-Assistantships awarded by the Nicholas School pay a salary and do not carry any sort of tuition waiver or stipend.
+Assistantships awarded by the Nicholas School are merit-based and pay a salary.
+They do not carry any sort of tuition waiver or stipend.

 Pursuant to the Tax Reform Act of 1986, students performing any services (whether degree-related or not) required by their scholarship, fellowship, or assistantship must have income taxes withheld.
 However, if the student anticipates no tax liability at the end of the calendar year, they can note “exempt” on the state and federal withholding forms and no taxes will be withheld.
 Income tax information is reported to the student by the university in January.